What To Know Before Installing A Shiplap Ceiling: Design Ideas

 These are the types of paneling that are most often used for ceilings:

-Choose a Moisture Resistant (MR) MDF material for the bathroom and other rooms that are exposed to humidity and moisture.
-The Moisture Resistant MDF is bonded by a moisture-repellent resin protecting the material from absorbing water.
+Choose a Moisture-Resistant (MR) MDF material for the bathroom and other rooms exposed to humidity and moisture.
+The MR MDF is bonded by a moisture-repellent resin, protecting the material from absorbing water.
+An MDF or medium-density fiber trim will cost around 5% less than a standard wood panel.

 Natural wood can either come as hardwood or softwood.

-• Hardwood used as panel is poplar and acacia or golden teak.
+• Hardwood used as a panel is poplar, acacia, or golden teak.

-• Softwood used as plank is cedar, pine, and redwood.
+• Softwood used as planks is cedar, pine, and redwood.

 Reclaimed Wood Shiplap – Reclaimed wood panel is a popular choice for those who want to add a rustic or vintage feel to their space.
 It is often salvaged from old barns, factories, or other structures and can be left natural or refinished to match any design style.

-PVC – Best for bathrooms and other areas that are exposed to constant Moisture and humidity, PVC is basically a plastic material that does not absorb water.
-PVC panels are available with a wide selection of finishes with the option of having a matte, semi-gloss or glossy appearance.
+PVC – Best for bathrooms and other areas exposed to constant Moisture and humidity, PVC is a plastic material that does not absorb water.
+PVC panels are available in a wide selection of finishes, including matte, semi-gloss, or glossy appearances.
+The lightweight plank material also means it is easier to install, especially for longer and more expansive panel ceiling projects.
+However, PVC is more expensive than other shiplap ceiling materials.

 Metal Shiplap – Metal panels can lend a room an opulent and modern touch.
 It can be made from aluminum, steel, or copper and left unfinished or painted for a custom look.